College of Arts - Arts Advice Centre

 What do we do?

-The Arts Advice Centre is a department within the Faculty of Arts and Applied Arts.
-Together, the Arts Advice Centre team works to the best of their ability to provide students in the Associate of Arts, Liberal Arts, and Bachelor of Arts programs with the resources, information, and advice that will assist them throughout their respective programs.
+The Arts Advice Centre is a department within the College of Arts.
+Together, the Arts Advice Centre team works to provide students in the Associate of Arts, Liberal Arts, and Bachelor of Arts programs with the resources, information, and advice that will assist them throughout their respective programs.
 The Arts Advice Centre does this by:

 - Offering orientation sessions for new Arts students